 Anna has been a valuable member of our ladies and mixed 2 teams and will be greatly missed at the club, and we all wish her the very best for this next chapter of her life, and hope that we will see her again sometime in the not too distant future.

-So that we can all keep up to date with how she’s getting on, Anna is sending us some updates about how her new life is going in the UAE, and hopefully some photos too.
+So that we can all keep up to date with how she’s getting on, Anna sent us some updates about how her new life is going in the UAE.

 Anna’s first message to us…

 “Things here have been great, very busy but great.
 I met the Sheikh a couple weeks ago which was surreal.
 I haven’t played tennis yet, still waiting for the temperature to drop a little.”